Pakistan rupee posts marginal gain against US dollar

 Rupee's Performance Against US Dollar Since 04 March 2025

-The Pakistani rupee posted marginal gain against the US dollar, appreciating by 0.03% in the inter-bank market on Friday.
+The Pakistani rupee posted marginal gain against the US dollar, appreciating by 0.02% during trading in the inter-bank market on Tuesday.

-At close, the local currency settled at 280.97 against the greenback, down by Re0.10 against the previous day close.
+At close, the local currency settled at 281.02 against the greenback, up by Re0.05 against the previous day close.

 Comments